paulswartz/registered/README.md

 ## Setup

-Reminder: Before the set-up process, clone the registered repository and direct to it.
+Reminder: Before the set-up process, clone the registered repository and make sure you're working within it.

 ### Linux/MacOS
 ```